 A budget is simple really.
 It is a game plan for you and your family to follow so you do not spend more than you make.
 That’s it.
 Easy.

-How do you make a budget?
+How do you make a budget for beginners?

 The quick version of this is to take all of your income and subtract out all of your savings, charity, bills and necessities.
 Always keep in mind that your end goal is to spend less than what you make.

 You need to have a plan.
 And that’s pretty much it.

 Having a game plan was not something I was armed with when I first went out to live on my own.
 I really had no clue about money at all.
 Schools did not teach about it.
 Family’s did not talk about it.
 So it was sink or swim for us in those early years